Msch0150/numishare-tools/README.md

 </refDesc>
 ```

-Example to place a driect value only, no link:
+Example to place a direct value only, no link:

 ```
 nuds.descMeta.refDesc.reference[xlink:href="{@}"]